 Ideally, the upper half loads (creates torque and gets into a strong position) while the lower half is striding or moving to toe touch.
 As the front heel hits the ground, the hips then begin to rotate against the front foot and activate the upper half of the body.

-In more mild cases of early unload, the hands will drop and the elbow will begin slotting prematurely.
-Whatever torque created in the load dissipates and the batter will be in a weaker position when the front foot lands.
+In more mild cases of early unload, the hands will drop and the elbow will begin slotting while the batter is striding.
+Whatever torque created in the load is released prematurely and the batter will be in a weaker position when the front foot lands.
 In more severe cases, the batter is trying to use his arms and body together to generate power linearly.
 This usually happens in conjunction with lunging or head drift.
 The result is impeded rotation.